iiab/iiab-admin-console/roles/console/files/help/InstContent.rst

 There are one or two panels below, the left one for internal content and a right one if you have a USB inserted.

-Both have a list and ZIMS and a list of OER2GO modules with tags showing what is installed, what is in the processing copying, and what is already on the other device.
+Both have a list and ZIM files and a list of OER2Go modules with tags showing what is installed, what is in the processing copying, and what is already on the other device.

 To Copy or Remove internal content click on the left panel.
 To use the USB, click on the right.